AhmedElsherbini/ISEScan_stats/README.md

 Here you have the "frequency" of each family in your genomes

-Important: this analysi igores the copy number (nIS).

-2- "prefix"_heatmap.xlsx  (The more detailed one).
+2- "prefix"_heatmap.xlsx  (The more detailed one).Easy to feed to R heatmaps.